r-cybersecurity/your-experience-starting-in-security/README.md

 Giving advice:
 * What are the top three things you think people considering cybersecurity careers should know about the field?
-* What are some projects you'd recommend for people trying to figure out if [one or more of the first roles you've held] could be right for them?
+* What are some projects you'd recommend for people trying to figure out if [your role] could be right for them?
+* If coding was a big part of your role: What coding languages would you recommend people learn to be best-prepared for [your role]?

 About the author:
 * Free space.
 Talk about the cool stuff you do now, all the ways people can find or follow you for research articles or hot memes.
 Don't be afraid to toot your own horn a bit.
 This is a long questionnaire if completed in depth and we - maintainers and readers alike - appreciate that you've taken the time to do this.